 In recent years Zheng’s interest has shifted to the reciprocity between plants and politics, the central probe of which is a new way of thinking about nature and society.
 Emerging from his multiple projects about weeds in urban environments is a new discourse around ecology that addresses the semiotics of plants in relation to Asian modernities.

 A case in point is ‘Pteridophilia’ (2016-present), an ongoing investigation into the politics of ferns.
 Conceived by juxtaposing pterido- and -philia, the moniker imagines intimate relationships one can have with ferns.
-Simultaneously, it begs basis of mutual understanding and pleasure beyond functional values defined by our contemporary system.
+Simultaneously, it begs the question of whether it is possible to co-exist with other species on the basis of mutual understanding and pleasure beyond functional values defined by our contemporary system.
 In the second chapter filmed in January 2018, a man makes love to a bird’s nest fern then eats it.
 Whilst this plant is widely used in cuisines from across Asia for its antioxidant properties, Zheng goes one step further, and addresses the morality of consuming it versus having sex with it.
 The questions that surface in the third chapter are ones of power, control and submission.
 Incorporating plants into the semiosis of social life, ‘Pteridophilia’ mounts a sensitive and thoughtful encounter between humans and plants – the acceptance of that yearning to connect through body rather than language in order to transform pleasure.
 Positioned against the flux of mechanised society, Zheng suggests in his provocative practice that our fantasies are essential to weaving new fables of posthumanism, extending our desires to dissolve into other forms of life, and to renew our understanding of the politics of life.

-Zheng Bo has worked with a number of museums and art spaces across Asia and Europe, most recently Asia Art Archive (Hong Kong), Parco Arte Vivente (Torino), UCCA Dune Art Museum (Qinhuangdao), Villa Vassilieff (Paris), Ming Contemporary Art Museum (Shanghai), Sifang Art Museum (Nanjing), and Hong Kong Museum of Art.
+Zheng Bo has worked with a number of museums and art spaces in Asia and Europe, most recently Asia Art Archive (Hong Kong), UCCA Dune Art Museum (Qinhuangdao), Villa Vassilieff (Paris), Ming Contemporary Art Museum (Shanghai), Sifang Art Museum (Nanjing), and Hong Kong Museum of Art.
+Zheng Bo has had solo exhibitions at the Institute of Contemporary Arts at NYU Shanghai in Shanghai, Kyoto City University of Arts Gallery in Kyoto, Parco Arte Vivente in Torino and TheCube Project Space, Taipei.
 In 2018 his works have been included in Manifesta 12, Cosmopolis #1.5, the 11th Taipei Biennial, the 2nd Yinchuan Biennial, and the 1st Thailand Biennial.
+His work will be presented in Liverpool Biennial 2020.
+Other group exhibitions include Gropius Bau, Berlin, Germany; Times Museum, Guangzhou, China; Cass Sculpture Foundation, Chichester, UK.
 Zheng Bo’s work is held in several permanent collections including Power Station of Art (Shanghai), Hong Kong Museum of Art (Hong Kong), Singapore Art Museum (Singapore), Cass Sculpture Foundation (Goodwood) and Hammer Museum (Los Angeles).
+In 2020, as artist-in-residence at the Gropius Bau in Berlin, he will collaborate with plant scientists to speculate how plants practice politics.
+In 2019, he participated in Venice performance programme of the 58th Venice Biennale of Art.
 In 2016, he received Commendation for outstanding achievements in the development of arts and culture from Secretary for Home Affairs, Hong Kong SAR Government.